MdMirzaShihab/techPostGenBackend/README.md

     npm install

 3. **Start the server**
-    Use nodemon for development:
+    Use $nodemon$ for development:
     ```bash
     npm run dev

-    Or use node for production:
+    Or use $node$ for production:
     ```bash
     npm start

 ### Configuration
-   .env file contains configuration variables for the server, MongoDB, and OpenAI API.
+   - .env file contains configuration variables for the server, MongoDB, and OpenAI API.
-   Default server port: 3001.
+   - Default server port: 3001.

 ## Project Structure